Over 500 candidates pledge to roll back the power of the financial lobby

 In the weeks before the elections to the European Parliament, the Change Finance coalition campaigned to have candidates sign on to a pledge – five steps to roll back the power of the financial lobby.
 We asked citizens across Europe to take action and send letters to their representatives.
-On the day of the elections, we had the support of over 500 prospective members of the European Parliament, many of whom have been elected.
+On the day of the elections, we had the support of over 500 prospective members of the European Parliament, of whom 78 have been elected.
 The challenge in the coming months and years is to convert the support we got from them into real action that matters.

 It has been clear for a decade now: With a force of more than 1,700 lobbyists, the financial lobby has teeth.
 They exert a strong influence on the rules in the EU, and they have been able to prevent much needed reforms such as rules on banking separation and a tax on financial transactions.
 In fact, despite a severe financial meltdown in 2008, the advances in the European Union towards a financial system that serves people and planet, have been small and insignificant.

 In that light, it is encouraging to see how many candidates were prepared to make a promise.
 There is a need for new measures to stop the lobbyists from putting a spanner in the wheels for change.
 This is necessary to make the financial system become a means for equality and sustainability – not inequality and environmental destruction.

 It is not that there are no rules on lobbyists in Brussels, but the existing rules have been no obstacle for the big banks in recent years.
 New steps have to be taken, and we feel we have the formula.
 Interaction with lobbyists from the financial sector will have to be reduced, they should not be able to dominate advisory bodies, they should not be able to become high-level civil servants due to conflicts of interest, and – of course – there must be transparency around their meetings with both civil servants and politicians.